Braille Readers Are Leaders

 Participants can also check out the contest leader board to see how their number of minutes stack up against their peers.
 We encourage participants to see how many minutes they can read throughout the contest period.
 Can you have a reading streak each day of the contest?
 What prizes and badges can you earn?
 The only way to find out is to register, read, and log your minutes!!

 In addition to the prizes earned based on minutes read, the participant who read the most number of minutes in a particular grade category will win a cash prize.

 - All reading materials must meet the criteria for acceptable materials (see below).

-- Registration form must have the name and contact information of a certifying official.
+- Registration form must have the name and contact information of a parent, guardian, or teacher.

-- Not meeting the required dates for registration or the submission of a reading log will disqualify a contestant.
+- Not meeting the required dates for registration or logging minutes will disqualify a contestant.